Milos191405/Milos191405/README.md

 - 👋 Hi, I’m @Milos Mirkovic
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : milos.mirkovic7@gmail.com

 <!---
 Milos191405/Milos191405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.